kyso8575/Data_Analytics_Portfolio/README.md

 ---

 Thank you for exploring my Data Analytics Portfolio.
-I am always looking to improve and tackle new challenges, and I welcome any feedback or questions you may have regarding my work.
+I am always looking to improve and tackle new challenges, and I welcome any feedback or questions.